What Is A Botnet? Discover the Hidden Cyber Threats

 Explaining what is a botnet by presenting a Diagram comparing DDoS, banking, IoT, and mining botnets.

-There are several types of botnet, each designed to perform specific malicious tasks.
+There are several types of this network, each designed to perform specific malicious tasks.
 While they vary in purpose, they all rely on compromised devices working together under the control of a botmaster.

 Spam Botnets